Lab Mountain of Gemini Enigma Federation Colony

 "Okay, is this Earth?"
 Luntu's mind reels.
 Has he traveled back in time to Earth?
 It is possible.
-Suddenly every anomaly or wormhole he encountered for the past four weeks flashes before his eyes.
+Suddenly every anomaly or wormhole he encountered for the past four weeks flash before his eyes!
 He knows that other Starfleet agents have traversed time, but he never suspected he would be one of them?

 "What!.
 What in the hell kind of answer is that!"

 "Unable to comply, sensor grid offline,"

 "Oh, I keep forgetting I am STRANDED," he yells into the building's direction.
 The sensors are offline, communications throughout the system are offline.
 Distress beacons are continuously transmitting a distress call starting three days ago.

 "Computer, am I going to die here?"
 Luntu asks the question in joking form, but the computer responds.

 "It is unlikely Doctor.
 You have a month's supply of fuel and biomatter for replication.
 Also, there is a month's supply of rations.
 The Pods self-repair will complete in seven days and you can leave the system...

 "Okay, okay computer!
 It was a rhetorical question.
 I am entering the structure."

 "Warning, the structural integrity of the building is unstable."

 "Understood."
 The grass crunches under his feet and swishes around his uniform as he approaches the structure.
 The tricorder, confirms that this is no Earth structure, though it appears to be.